Waymap is a free app that gives audio wayfinding instructions to help blind and low-vision users navigate public spaces.

 As part of the Accessible Station Lab pilot, Waymap is offering:

-Waymap works by using the phone to sense how you walk and uses this to work out where you are standing and where you are facing, so it requires some preparation before it can begin guiding you.
-To do this you will need to wear the phone on the hip as you walk – either in your pocket or on a belt clip, but always put your phone in the same place when using the app.
+Waymap senses how you walk and works out where you are and where you are heading.
+To do this, you wear the phone on your hip as you walk – either in your hip pocket or on a belt clip – and always in the same place.

-When you have set Waymap up and are ready to walk, the app will give you a few seconds to put the phone away: From then on you will receive audio instructions automatically; heads-up and hands-free!
+When you have set Waymap up and are ready to walk, define a route and the app will give you a few seconds to put the phone away: From then on you will receive audio instructions automatically; heads-up and hands-free!

 Using Waymap for the First time